bergemon/beast_rest_api_simple_lib/README.md

 ### Quick Start:

 > [!IMPORTANT]
 > Library is not completed yet.
-The only directory you need to write a server is simple_server catalog!
+The only directory you need to write a server is simple_server catalog.

 You can simply create a route like it's written below: